Abronia fragrans: Description

+The flowers of this plant open in the evening and close again in the morning, a habit which gives the Nyctaginaceae family its common name of four o' clocks.
+The blossoms are a pure white throughout most of its range, but in southern areas they sometimes have a slight blush of lavender-pink.
+The flowering recurs irregularly from June until late fall.

 Taxonomy

 There is dispute as to the classification of Abronia fragrans, with some recognizing Abronia elliptica as a separate species (Kartesz, Weber) and others believing that the two are the same plant (Welsh).
 The separation of the two species is based on variances of several characteristics including the shape of the fruit, the hairiness of various parts of the plants, and rhizomatous spreading.

 This species was collected by Thomas Nuttall in 1834 near the Platte River and was named by him in Hookers 1853 description.
 The species name, fragrans, means 'fragrant' and refers to the sweet smell of the blossoms, while the genus name is from the Greek "abros" meaning delicate.

 Distribution and habitat

 The native range of sweet sand-verbena extends from Northern Arizona to western Texas and Oklahoma north through the Rocky Mountain and western plains regions of the United States and south to Chihuahua, Mexico.
 Sweet sand-verbena occurs in prairies, plains, and savannas where it can be found growing in loose, dry, sandy soils.